Before he was killed by police, Hakim Littleton was trying to get out of Detroit.

 Littleton told Pankey that Mumford was full of teachers who “didn’t care,” and some of whom “weren’t even qualified.”
 But Cunningham saw it differently, saying he and many of his colleagues tried their best to make a difference, and could succeed if kids let them in.
 The wrestling team Cunningham coached offered a lifeline to those with anger issues, for example.
 Teens who stuck with him through the program tended to graduate on time and go on to college, he said.

-Seeing Littleton’s hostility and smaller frame as assets — he was always looking for lightweights — Cunningham invited him to join the team, but Littleton never came out.
+Seeing Littleton’s hostility and smaller frame as assets — he was always looking for lightweights — Cunningham invited him to join the team.
+Littleton never came out.

 “If you don’t want to legit better yourself because you’re already programmed like, ‘this my life, I’m on the block’ — then that’s what it’s gonna be, honestly,” he said.
 “You’ll just get caught up in so much stuff.”

 Littleton seemed to want it both ways — inside and out.
-He was often willing to play by the rules, but also couldn’t appear to give up life on the streets.
+He was often willing to play by the rules, but also couldn’t appear to give up a life of crime.

-It’s unclear what led Littleton to steal from a family friend, but the crime may have been retribution.
+It’s unclear what led the teen to steal from a family friend, but the crime may have been retribution.
 Rayquan told police Littleton had recently accused him of stealing his gun.

-(Rayquan, 22, now has a warrant out for his arrest.
-He was convicted of retail fraud the following year and has since failed to meet the terms of his probation.)
+(Rayquan, 22, now has a warrant out for his own arrest.
+Court records show he was convicted of retail fraud the following year and has since failed to meet the terms of his probation.)

 According to the statement Rayquan gave police, Littleton’s brother didn’t want to hear about what happened, saying Littleton was “always doing stupid stuff.”
-One week later, court records show he was charged with felonious assault for allegedly hitting Rayquan with a dog chain for reporting the initial crime.
+One week later, Littleton was charged with felonious assault for allegedly hitting Rayquan with a dog chain for reporting the initial crime.

 A spokesman with the Michigan Department of Corrections said the agency does not keep track of how many graduates of the program go on to re-offend.